Near-domination in graphs: The Erd o s-Hajnal conjecture

 Another ideal of interest is the class of all $t$-dominating graphs, for fixed $t$.
 Every split graph has a clique or stable set containing at least half its vertices, and so by \ref{reducetosplit}, in every $t$-dominating graph $G$, there is a subset $X\subseteq V(G)$ with $|X|\ge |V(G)|/2$ such that either the subgraph induced on $X$ has maximum degree at most $2t$ or its complement graph does.
 Consequently $G$ has a clique or stable set with cardinality at least $|V(G)|/(4t+2)$; and so we may take $\epsilon = 1$ in \ref{EH} for this class.

 Take a ``substar'' (a graph obtained from a star by deleting some edges) and the complement of a substar, and let $\mathcal{C}$ be the class containing neither of these graphs; in this case $\epsilon=1$ does not work in general (consider a disjoint union of $n^{1/2}$ cliques each with $n^{1/2}$ vertices), but $\epsilon = 1/2$ works.
 This is a special case of the following.
 (If $G$ is a graph, $\omega(G)$ and $\alpha(G)$ denote the cardinalities of its largest clique and largest stable set respectively, and we denote $\max(\omega(G), \alpha(G))$ by $\rho(G)$.)
+We recall that threshold graphs were defined in section 2, and are the same as $0$-dominating graphs, because of~\ref{0dom2}.

 \begin{thm} Let $H_1,H_2$ be threshold graphs, with $|V(H_1)|+|V(H_2)|=m$ and $\omega(H_1)+\alpha(H_2)=k$.
 For every graph $G$, if $G$ has no induced subgraph isomorphic to $H_1$ or to $H_2$, then $|V(G)|\le (2^m-1) \rho(G)^{k-2}$. \end{thm} \Proof We proceed by induction on $m$.
 If one of $H_1,H_2$ has at most one vertex the claim is trivial, so we assume they both have at least two vertices.
 A vertex is {\em isolated} if it has degree zero, and {\em universal} if it is adjacent to all other vertices.
 For $i = 1,2$, let $H_i'$ be obtained from $H_i$ by deleting an isolated vertex if there is one, and if not let $H_i' = H_i$; and let $H_i''$ be obtained from $H_i$ by deleting a universal vertex if there is one, and if not let $H_i''=H_i$.
 Let $G$ contain neither of $H_1,H_2$.
 For $X\subseteq V(G)$, $G[X]$ denotes the subgraph induced on $X$.
 Let $v\in V(G)$, and let $N$ be the set of neighbours of $v$, and $M=V(G)\setminus (N\cup \{v\})$.